 - 1. Students must have been regularly promoted and must maintain a quarterly grade point average of 2.0 or above on a 4.0 scale.
 Middle school students must pass 5 of 6, or 4 of 5 classes, depending on the schedule. - 2.
 Middle school students may receive no more than one unsatisfactory "U" in conduct. - 3.
-Failure to meet requirements makes the student/athlete ineligible for contests for the entire next nine weeks.
-This will take effect on the sixth school day of the next marking period.
-For seventh and eighth graders, eligibility for the first marking period will be determined by the student athlete's grades for the last marking period of the previous year. - 4.
+Failure to meet requirements makes the student/ athlete ineligible for contests for the entire next nine weeks.
+This will take effect as of report card issue date. - 4.
 Requirements are subject to the principal's appeal based on extreme circumstances.
 A copy of the principal's appeal must be filed with the County Athletic Department.